Northern snakehead: United States

 In late 2013, authorities in Maryland and Virginia were counting snakeheads in the Chesapeake Bay to better understand the impact of the introduction of the fish to the local ecosystem.
 The Commonwealth of Virginia has criminalized the "introduc[tion]" of snakeheads into the state without specific authorization, although the relevant statute does not explain whether mere importation is sufficient to constitute "introduc[tion] into the Commonwealth" or whether instead release into the environment is required.

 On May 20, 2014, Luis Aragon of Triangle, Virginia, caught a 8.05 kg northern snakehead, which was officially listed as the biggest ever caught on rod and reel, according to the International Game Fish Association.

 On May 20, 2016, Emory "Dutch" Baldwin of Indian Head, Maryland, boated an 18.42 lb northern snakehead in a tidal marsh of the Potomac using archery tackle.
 This fish was listed as the state sport record in Maryland by the Maryland Department of Natural Resources.

 On the night of May 24, 2018, Andrew "Andy" Fox of Mechanicsville, Maryland, shot a northern snakehead with a bow and arrow, which was officially listed as the biggest ever shot according to the Maryland Department of Natural Resources.
 The record-breaking northern snakehead weighed 19.9 lb, with a length of 35.157 in.
 The snakehead was shot in Mattawoman Creek in Charles County, Maryland, near Indian Head.

 In October 2019, a number of northern snakeheads were found in a pond on private property in Gwinnett County, Georgia.

 In August 2021, a 30 in snakehead weighing 5 lb was caught in a reservoir in Canton, Massachusetts.

 In 2024 a snakehead was confirmed at the Duck Creek Conservation Area in southeast Missouri.

 In August 2025 multiple snakehead have been caught in the Crosswicks Creek, New Egypt, New Jersey with a live sample being confirmed by the NJ DEP.

-A new concern is that this fish's spreading is getting close to the Great Lakes, which it may enter and disrupt that ecosystem.